revenant-research/tag/README.md

 # Revenant Research Project

-This repository contains code from an ongoing research project by Revenant Research (formerly Revenant AI LLC).
+This repository contains code from an ongoing research project by Revenant Research (Revenant AI LLC).
 This is not intended to be used as a standalone application, but rather serves as a component of our broader research initiatives.

 ## ⚠️ Important Notice
 This is a Work in Progress: The code in this repository is part of an active research project and is not designed to function as a standalone application.
 It is being shared with the research community in the spirit of open science and collaborative development.